Children, adolescents, adults, couples, families.

 Areas of Special Interest

-Anxiety depression, stress, family dynamics, stress, grief and loss, migrant issues, identity, relationships, conflict resolution, goal setting and mental health issues.
+Anxiety depression, stress, family dynamics, stress, grief and loss, migrant issues, identity, relationships, conflict resolution, goal setting, communication, addictions and mental health issues.

-Counselling is an holistic way of looking after yourself.
+Counselling is a holistic way of looking at one’s self.
 While it’s important for our well-being to be able to talk about things that are important to us, sometimes talking to family or friends doesn’t meet our needs.
-Counselling gives us the opportunity to talk to a neutral person who has the skills to help us find a way forward.
+Counselling gives us the opportunity to talk to an unbiased person who has the skills to help us find a way forward.
 When we carry unresolved issues they can impact on every aspect of our lives - relationships, work and physical health.
-Resolving stuck issues gives people a wonderful sense of being free.
+Resolving issues gives people a wonderful sense of being free and the ability to let go and move forward.

 Being a migrant myself I am intimately connected to the hardships that people experience when they come into a new country.
 There are many adjustments to be made and losses to be felt.
 There is the ultimate challenge of how to assimilate well into the new culture, while trying to hold onto what you value from your own culture.
 All these adjustments can create identity issues as you try to work out who you are and how to be in this new country.

 I have often worked with people who for reasons of ethnicity, gender, or sexual orientation have experiences of being different within their community or culture.
-My practice is LGBTI friendly.
+I embrace differences and my practice is LGBTI friendly

 Registrations and Professional Memberships